Dental Implants in Kettering and Miamisburg, OH

 Before development of dental implants, dentures and bridges were the only alternative to replacing a missing tooth or teeth.

 Dental Implants are synthetic structures that are placed in the area of the tooth normally occupied by the root.
-Implants are anchored to the jawbone and act as a foundation for a crown or permanent bridge.
+Implants are anchored to the jawbone and act as a foundation for a crown or bridges.
 In some cases, implants can be used to attach dentures.

 Not everyone is a candidate for a dental implant, however.
 For a successful implant to take hold, a candidate must have proper bone density and have a strong immune system.
 In all cases, dental implants require strict oral hygiene.